CORPORATE GOVERNANCE

 - The ARMC must adopt written terms of reference dealing with its authority, duties and responsibilities;

-- The Board, through the Nominating Committee, shall review the term of office and performance of the ARMC and each of its members annually, to determine whether the ARMC and its members have carried out their duties in accordance with these terms of reference.
+- The Board, through the Nominating and Remuneration Committee, shall review the term of office and performance of the ARMC and each of its members annually, to determine whether the ARMC and its members have carried out their duties in accordance with these terms of reference.

 The quorum for each meeting shall be two independent directors.